Aleksandr Dugin: Relationships with radical groups in other countries

 Dugin made contact with the French far-right thinker Alain de Benoist in 1990.
 Around the same time he also met the Belgian Jean-François Thiriart and Yves Lacoste.
 In 1992 he invited some of the European far-right figures he had met into Russia.
 He also brought members of Jobbik and Golden Dawn to Russia to strengthen their ties to the country.

-According to the book War for Eternity by Benjamin R. Teitelbaum, Dugin met Steve Bannon in Rome in 2018 to discuss Russia's geopolitical relationships with the United States and China, as well as Traditionalist esotericism.
+According to the book War for Eternity by Benjamin R. Teitelbaum, Dugin met Steve Bannon in Rome in 2018 to discuss Heidegger, Traditionalist esotericism, and a series of geopolitical matters which Bannon disagreed with him, wherein Bannon pressed him to abandon his support for China, Turkey, and Iran.
 Dugin also developed links with far-right and far-left political parties in the European Union, including Syriza in Greece, Ataka in Bulgaria, the Freedom Party of Austria, and Front National in France, to influence EU policy on Ukraine and Russia.
 Dugin is also closely aligned with Israeli journalist Avigdor Eskin, who previously served on the board of Dugin's Eurasia Party.

+Support for Donald Trump

+Dugin celebrated Trump's re-election, stating that "'Putinism' has triumphed in the United States" and advocating for Russian victory in the Russo-Ukrainian War.
+He also said that "One of the ideologues of Trumpism, Curtis Yarvin, has declared that it's time to establish a monarchy in the United States.
+If Republicans gain a majority in both houses, what could stop them?"